 - Consultation provided by related service personnel to the general education teacher

 - Collaborative instruction in the general education classroom through a push-in model or co-teaching by the general education teacher, intervention specialist, and/or related service personnel

 - Instruction in the special education classroom for part or all of the school day

 Related services are those services required for a student to access instructional content that may include language, speech, hearing, audiology, transportation, assistive technology, psychological, physical and occupational therapy that are required for diagnostic, evaluative, or educational purposes.

 Requests for an Evaluation

-If you suspect that your child has a disability, or you have concerns about your child’s academic progress, you are encouraged to contact your child’s principal to discuss your concerns or to request an evaluation.
-Parents who request an evaluation are invited to discuss their concerns with the building’s Intervention Assistance Team (IAT).
-The IAT are a diverse group of educators who will review data in concert with parents to determine if there is a suspected disability that may warrant special education services.
+If you suspect that your child has a disability, or you have concerns about your child’s academic progress, you are encouraged to contact your child’s teacher to discuss your concerns or to request an evaluation.
+Parents who request an evaluation are invited to discuss their concerns with the building’s Multi-Tier System of Supports (MTSS) Team.
+The MTSS team is a diverse group of educators who will review data in concert with parents to determine if there is a suspected disability that may warrant special education services.